xoofx/CppAst.NET/readme.md

 ## Related

-The C++ project [cppast](https://github.com/foonathan/cppast) serves similar purpose although CppAst.NET does not share any implementation details.
+The C++ project [cppast](https://github.com/foonathan/cppast) serves similar purpose although CppAst.NET does not share API or any implementation details.

 ## Author